 The detailed local nature of the question shows how important it is that we engage with local representatives, including colleagues in this House, so that the local intelligence that the hon.
 Member has can be brought to bear on this decision, for instance.
 The decision to take Stockport out of and leave Tameside in the measures was taken with the agreement of the leaders of both councils.
 I absolutely concur with the hon.
 Member that we should have as targeted an approach as possible, and local councils need to ensure that if it is appropriate for some of their area to come out of a local lockdown and some to stay in it, that is what we should do.
 We should be driven by the data.

 Joint partnership working and effective test and trace have been essential in ensuring that we have reduced covid cases in Cheadle and kept the pressure off our NHS.
 Public Health England has indicated that the flu jab is one of the most effective measures that we can take to further reduce the pressure on intensive care units.
 Does my right hon.
-Friend agree that, in order to avoid a flu outbreak at the same time as we are tackling coronavirus, we need to encourage people to take up flu jabs and ensure that we get test and trace and flu jabs working in conjunction?
+Friend agree that, to avoid a flu outbreak at the same time as we are tackling coronavirus, we need to encourage people to take up flu jabs and ensure that we get test and trace and flu jabs working in conjunction?

 Over the next few weeks, hundreds of thousands of students will be returning to universities, which is very, very welcome, but what we are seeing at the moment is each institution having to make its own decisions.
 Universities UK tells us that most students will be getting in-person teaching, but what advice is the Secretary of State giving to those universities and what support is his Department giving?

 I am really pleased to hear my right hon.
 Friend talk about the largest flu vaccine programme ever being put in place, particularly for those over the age of 50.
-In normal times that would be a challenge and it is going to be even more difficult in the light of covid.
-I would be grateful if he would talk about the practical steps he is taking to make sure that things are simple and secure enough to deliver it, but not too prescriptive for those delivering the vaccine; whether or not adequate funding is in place to support the flu vaccine; and any other steps he has taken to make sure we have a successful flu vaccine campaign over the winter, given the covid situation.
+In normal times, that would be a challenge and it is going to be even more difficult in the light of covid.
+I would be grateful if he talked about the practical steps he is taking to make sure that things are simple and secure enough to deliver it, but not too prescriptive for those delivering the vaccine; whether or not adequate funding is in place to support the flu vaccine; and any other steps he has taken to make sure we have a successful flu vaccine campaign over the winter, given the covid situation.

 We are putting enormous sums into the flu vaccine programme and have released extra funds to buy more vaccine.
 We are deregulating and making sure that we have a wider group of people—who will all be clinically qualified—who can administer the flu vaccine; those regulations will come before the House shortly.
 My hon.
 Friend is right to say how important it is to get the communications out that everybody should get a flu jab.
 We will start with the free jabs for the over-65s, the frontline healthcare workers and those who are clinically vulnerable, and we will then move on to the 50 to 64-year-olds.
 But everybody, of every age, can get one—it is just not free to others.
 I encourage everybody to get one.
 We must tackle these online rumours that spread the pernicious anti-vax lies.